Skip to Main Content

 Visiting Larner: Approach and Planning

 Ballard Canyon Road runs north from the Solvang town centre through a narrow agricultural valley where vineyard parcels alternate with horse properties and dry-farmed fruit orchards.
 The approach to Larner at 955 Ballard Canyon Road puts the estate in immediate physical context: this is working agricultural land, not a resort property dressed in wine-country aesthetics.
 That distinction matters for visitors calibrating expectations.
 Properties at this tier in California wine typically operate by appointment, with tasting experiences designed to give serious buyers access to the full range rather than a walk-in pour at a bar.
-Given the absence of confirmed booking details in current records, prospective visitors should verify current tasting availability directly before making the drive from Solvang, which is roughly a ten-minute trip from the town's main commercial strip.
+Larner is walk-in friendly, and the drive from Solvang is roughly ten minutes from the town's main commercial strip.

 Credentials Lens